perslab/CELLECT/README.md

 One of the models used by CELLECT is LD score regression - it is vital that our forked version of this repository [(found here)](https://github.com/pascaltimshel/ldsc) is also cloned.

-CELLECT is built as a Snakemake pipeline and the pipeline utilises conda environments.
+The models in CELLECT are built in Snakemake and the pipelines utilise conda environments.
 Therefore the easiest way to get started would be to [install miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) (if conda is not already present on your system) and then either within base conda or a conda environment:
 ```bash
 conda install -c bioconda -c conda-forge snakemake
 conda install pandas